misollae/SwimuMobile/README.md

 To get the project fully working make sure you've completed setting up all of the following repositories:

 - [Swimu Mobile](https://github.com/misollae/SwimuMobile): (You're already here);
-- [Swimu Web](https://github.com/misollae/SwimuWeb): This will give you the code necessary to lauch the Web/browser application;
+- [Swimu Web](https://github.com/misollae/SwimuWeb): This will give you the code necessary to launch the Web/browser application;
 - [Swimu Sensor](https://github.com/misollae/Swimu-Sensor): This will give you the code necessary to get your sensor ready;